Setup Guide

 Set up notification integrations to receive alerts when specific conditions are met-such as anomalous behavior, threshold breaches, or AI model misuse.

 FireTail supports a variety of notification channels to fit your workflows.
-You'll need at least one integration configured before creating alerts or incidents.
+You'll need at least one integration configured before creating alerts.

 Learn more: